Hawaii Fun Facts and Trivia

 Northwestern Hawaiian Islands Fun Facts

-The coral reefs in the Northwestern Hawaiian Islands make up about 70 percent of all the reefs in the United States.
+The coral reefs in the Northwestern Hawaiian Islands make up most of all the reefs in the United States.

 The Northwestern Hawaiian Islands are home to more than 7,000 marine species, a quarter of which are found nowhere else in the world.
-One such marine species are the approximately 1,400 surviving Hawaiian monk seals, which is the entire population of this endangered species.
-The archipelago is also the breeding ground for 90 percent of the endangered Hawaiian green sea turtle.
-It is also home to an estimated 10 million birds, including three endemic species of land birds and 18 species of seabirds.
+One such marine species is the approximately 1,600 surviving Hawaiian monk seals, which is the entire population of this endangered species.
+The archipelago is also an important breeding ground for endangered Hawaiian green sea turtles.
+It is also home to millions of birds, including endemic land birds and seabirds.

 Most of the Northwestern Hawaiian Islands were discovered by accident.
-Some islands (Maro, Lisianski, Pearl and Hermes, French Frigate and Kure) were named after ships or captains of ships that grounded on the treacherous reefs that surround these islands.
+Some islands, including Maro, Lisianski, Pearl and Hermes, French Frigate and Kure, were named after ships or captains of ships that grounded on the treacherous reefs that surround these islands.